kikiru328/maylog/content/Git/Commit Convention.md

 ---
-title: _index
+title:
 aliases:
 description: Description of the page used for link previews.
-draft: false
+draft: true
 tags:
 permalink:
 ---

+The rest of your content lives here.